Co-op Legal Services has been named winner of best estate administration and probate services provider in the 2021 cfi.co awards.

 - The person died in prison or police custody

-If it is found that the death has been caused by the actions of a third party (for example, an employer, medical practitioner or defendant driver) then it may be possible to make a Personal Injury or Medical Negligence Claim.
-In this situation, Probate will always be needed to deal with compensation payments that are awarded to the Estate.
+If it is found that the death has been caused by the actions of a third party (for example, an employer, medical practitioner or defendant driver) then the estate may be entitled to compensation.